DOE Efficiency Standards Ahead: The 2028 Furnace Rule and 2029 Water Heater Rule

 Key questions to work through with your distributors:

-Customer Communication: Talking Points for 2026
+Customer Communication: Talking Points

 What Service Shops Don't Need to Worry About

-The impact is concentrated in the replacement and installation segment of the business.
-If that's a significant part of your revenue, prepare.
+The regulatory change affects new equipment as it comes off the line at the compliance dates, not the installed base.
+For the vast majority of service calls — diagnostics, repairs, refrigerant service — these rules change nothing operationally.
+The impact is concentrated in the replacement and installation segment.
+If that's a significant part of your revenue, prepare for the 2028 and 2029 dates.
 If you're primarily a service shop, watch the trends but don't overreact.

 Need a repair professional?